| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 n A table is provided to track requests for contractor submittals of required documentation beginning on or about day 89 and continuing until information has been submitted.

 Distribution: Original is to be included in the final progress voucher packet.
 (Project engineers should check with their District Office to determine if an additional copy is needed for that District.)
-During processing, the Office of Finance will compute interest due and make payment.
+During processing, the Finance Bureau will compute interest due and make payment.

 Form 830235 is available through Office Supplies.